 Sometimes it helps to consider the long game.
 A single video on its own is great.
 However, a series of teaser videos leading up to a product launch or major announcement can do wonders for generating excitement and buzz around your brand.

 Teaser videos are short videos that promise a big reveal down the line.
 Do a series of teaser videos to make the ultimate announcement even more special.
 Be careful, however.
 You don’t want to start this campaign too early or the anticipation may fizzle.
+Also, consider turning your teaser video to GIF for another fun option.

 Video content is a growing part of a successful social media strategy.
 As more businesses continue to adopt this approach, video content will only increase in use.
 And, in fact, customers are hungry for it.